The $\ell$-parity conjecture over the constant quadratic extension: Self-duality of -Selmer groups

 \lab{self-dual}

+Let $F/K$ be a finite Galois extension of global fields, let $\ell$ be a prime number, and let $A$ be an abelian variety over $K$.
+The goal of this section is to prove in \Cref{DD} that if $\ell \neq \Char K$, then the finite-dimensional $\bQ_\ell$-representation

+of $\Gal(F/K)$ is isomorphic to its dual and to deduce in \Cref{odd-gal} that if, in addition, the degree of $F/K$ is odd, then the $\ell$-parity conjecture holds for $A$ if and only if it holds for $A_F$.
+The self-duality is expected: if $\Sha(A_F)[\ell\I]$ is finite as is conjectured, then $\cX_\ell(A)$ is $\Gal(F/K)$-isomorphic to $A(F) \tensor_{\bZ} \bQ_\ell$, which is self-dual.
+The utility of \Cref{DD} lies in bypassing assumptions on $\Sha$.

-The goal of the section is \Cref{red1}, which reduces \Cref{main} to its special case.
-For this reduction, we extend to global fields several results whose proofs in the number field case have been given by T.~and V.~Dokchitser; their arguments require only mild modifications, the key step being \Cref{DD}.
-Trihan and Wuthrich have also observed in \cite{TW11}*{proof of Prop.~4} that extensions of this sort are possible, but it seems worthwhile to indicate here the necessary changes to the proofs.
+In the number field case, proofs of these results were given by T.~and V.~Dokchitser, see \cite{DD09b}*{Prop.~A.2} for a summary.
+In general, their arguments require only mild modifications and are explained in the proof of \Cref{DD} below.
+In \cite{TW11}*{proof of Prop.~4}, Trihan and Wuthrich have also observed that extensions of the sort presented here are possible, but it seems worthwhile to indicate the necessary changes to the proofs.

-\bpp[Pontryagin duals of $l\I$-Selmer groups] \lab{Xl} For an integer $m \ge 1$ and an abelian variety $B$ over a global field $F$, the finiteness of the $m$-Selmer group\footnote{The less well-known $\Char F \mid m$ case of this finiteness follows from \cite{Mil70} and the Mordell--Weil theorem.} $\Sel_m B$ entails that of $\Sha(B)[m]$.
-Consequently, $\Sha(B)[l\I]$ is $\bZ_l$-cofinite for every prime $l$; combining this with the Mordell--Weil theorem, we see that so is $\Sel_{l\I} B$, whose $\bZ_l$-corank, $\rk_l B$, is also the $\bQ_l$-dimension of